sansecio/magevulndb/README.md

 ### Why a new repository?

 There are many good initiatives already, however they either lack a simple web GUI, are too complicated to maintain or do not cover all extensions out there.
 For Magento 2, there is already excellent support via composer, please refer to [Roave's SecurityAdvisories](https://github.com/Roave/SecurityAdvisories) for automated composer integration.
+Still, Roave's approach requires you to run a composer command to check for new updates.
+With this Magerun command, you can leave the composer files untouched.
+Obviously, it also works on Magento 1 and 2 installs that are not managed by composer at all.

 ### What if a module has multiple security issues over time?